How do I make an appointment with my academic advisor?

 What is the Missouri Innovation Campus (MIC)?

-business partners, the Lee’s Summit R-7 School District, Metropolitan Community College
+partners, the Lee’s Summit R-7 School District, Metropolitan Community College and

-trained workforce that has specific skill sets, make students competitive in the marketplace
+to a trained workforce that has specific skill sets, make students competitive in

-and reduce training costs.
-The Missouri Innovation Campus also uses an accelerated
+the marketplace and reduce training costs.
+The Missouri Innovation Campus also uses

-designed to reduce student debt and increase retention and degree completion.
+an accelerated model designed to reduce student debt and increase retention and degree